MaRu999/ROS_FHV_packages/README.md

 ### wall_follow_complex.py
 A more complex variant of the wall_follow node, using a combination of bang bang and proportional controllers.
 Will always try to put the wall to the left of the robot.
+Note: currently assumes 360 samples from LaserScan.
+### wall_follow_generic.py
+Same as wall_follow_complex, but does not make any assumptions about sample size.
+Tries to scale the samples accordingly.
 ### wall_follow.py
 A very simple wall follower that only uses 10 beams of the lidar sensor.
 Only really works with very simple stages.